 Standby power is also known as leaking electricity, vampire power, and phantom loads.
-It can account for up to 10 per cent of all electricity used in a Canadian home.
+It can account for up to 10% of all electricity used in a Canadian home.

 Most devices use a relatively small amount of electricity when in Off mode to maintain certain functions such as timers and clocks.
 Most home electronics use between 0.5 to over 25 watts of standby power.